osism/newstime/README.md

 information.
 In the process of a release, the details from the newstime are transferred to the release notes.

+* [2023-05-21] The deployment of OpenSearch is currently broken on the rolling tags.
+A solution is being worked on.

 * [2023-05-19] Docker Hub can now be used when using Squid as internal proxy.

 * [2023-05-19] [Clustershell](https://clustershell.readthedocs.io/en/latest/intro.html) can now